BenG1994/Breaker/README.md

 ## Introduction

 Breaker is an app that sends you notifications at a specified duration on repeat until you cancel.
-Soon to be on the App Store.
 Breaker was created as a way for me to test how to use push notifications and a break timer felt like a very fitting app to make to implement that feature.
+Download now on the [App Store](https://apps.apple.com/us/app/breaker-break-timer/id6447263370).

 ## Skills used